MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/notifications/sending-push-notifications/index.md

 For User Authenticated notifications the **push.mobileclient** scope element should be mapped to the security check of the application.

+> **Note:** In the beta release, authenticated push is supported only in Native Android and iOS applications.

 ### GCM
 Android devices use the Google Cloud Messaging (GCM) service for push notifications.
 To setup GCM: